moriyoshi/nss-awsiam-go/README.md

 * `NSS_AWSIAM_GO_DEBUG`

     Takes an integer value.
 1 to enable error reporting, and 2 to enable AWS API request debugging.

+## Note on `SIGURG` usage in Go runtime

+Since Go 1.14, it started to use `SIGURG` to do the non-cooperative preemption.
+This may be troublesome because the hosting application will also receive the signal.
+This module should work without preemption.
+To prevent the preemption, specify `GODEBUG=asyncpreemptoff=1`.

 ## License